-R 460.2332 Service line tariffs.
+R 460.2332 Permanent s Service line rules tariffs.

 Rule 32.
-Within 30 days after a company commences operating as a gas utility, the utility shall file its service line tariffs for commission approval.
-These tariffs must constitute an integral part of the utility's rate book.
+Within 30 days after a company commences operating as a gas utility, the utility shall file its service line installation rulestariffs for commission approval.
+Such rules and regulations These tariffs shallmust constitute an integral part of the utility's rate book.

-R 460.2333 Main extension tariffs.
+R 460.2333 Main extension rulestariffs.

 Rule 33.
-Within 30 days after a company commences operating as a gas utility, the utility shall file its main extension tariffs for commission approval.
-These tariffs must constitute an integral part of the utility's rate book.
+Within 30 days after a company commences operating as a gas utility, the utility shall file its main extension rulestariffs for commission approval.
+Such rules and regulations These tariffs shallmust constitute an integral part of the utility's rate book.